lynxthecat/cake-autorate/README.md

 ## Analysis of the cake-autorate logs

-cake-autorate maintains a detailed log file thats is helpful in examining performance.
+cake-autorate maintains a detailed log file that is helpful in examining performance.

 Read about this in the [ANALYSIS](./ANALYSIS.md) page.